lng2020/lng2020/README.md

 ### Hi there 👋

-- I'm a senior year undergraduate student in East China University of Science and Technology
+- I'm a senior year undergraduate student at East China University of Science and Technology (ECUST)
 - I'm maintaining Gitea, a painless self-hosted all-in-one software development service

 ### Stats on GitHub